AzozzALFiras/Pdf-OCR/README.md

-# PDF2Text OCR Tool
+# PDF2Text OCR Tool with Image to PDF and Image OCR

-A simple, free, and easy-to-use tool for converting scanned PDF files to text using Optical Character Recognition (OCR).
-The tool processes files locally in the browser, allowing developers and users to extract text from PDF documents.
+A simple, free, and easy-to-use tool for converting scanned PDF files, images, and documents to text using Optical Character Recognition (OCR).
+This tool processes files locally in the browser, allowing developers and users to extract text from PDF documents and images, as well as convert images into PDFs.

 ## Features

 - **OCR-powered PDF to Text Conversion**: Extract text from scanned PDF files using Tesseract.js.
+- **Image OCR**: Extract text from images (JPG, PNG, etc.) using OCR technology.
-- **Multi-language Support**: Supports a variety of languages including English, Arabic, Spanish, French, and more.
+- **Multi-language Support**: Supports various languages including English, Arabic, Spanish, French, and more.
+- **Image to PDF Conversion**: Convert images (JPG, PNG, etc.) into a PDF file.
-- **Downloadable Output**: Extracted text can be downloaded as a PDF file.
+- **Downloadable Output**: Extracted text can be downloaded as a PDF file or plain text file.
-- **Copy to Clipboard**: The extracted text can be copied to the clipboard.
+- **Copy to Clipboard**: The extracted text can be copied to the clipboard for easy pasting.
 - **Local Processing**: All processing is done locally in the browser, ensuring privacy and security.

 ## Technologies